 Taipingshan National Forest Recreation Area was established in 1983 after the forestry industry ended operations.
 The local government developed this area to educate visitors on the history of the logging industry and environmental conversation while simultaneously promoting this picturesque area's ecotourism industry.

 The abundance of forested trails of Taipingshan National Forest Recreation Area are renowned for their fairy tale charm as the misty mountain air hangs like a curtain along the emerald tunnel of prosperous foliage.

-The scenic Jian Jing Historic Trail (見晴懷古步道), also known as the Jiancing Historic Trail, follows the old, disused forest railway line along the high mountain elevation at 1,890 metres (6,200 ft).
+The scenic Jian Qing Historic Trail (見晴懷古步道), follows the old, disused forest railway line along the high mountain elevation at 1,890 metres (6,200 ft).

 This trail is just 900 metres (2,953 ft) long, and it offers windy paths that cross a suspension bridge and meander through the tall, opaque forests.
 In the spring, the gentle rose-coloured flowers of cherry blossoms tinge the trail with beautiful hues of blushing pink.

 The Jian Qing Historic Trail entrance starts at the 23 km (14 mi) mark of Taipingshan’s forest road, Yihuan Route 1.
 On a clear, sunny day, the trail offers incredible views of the nearby Lanyang Plain and the behemoth Holy Ridgeline connecting Xueshan and Dabajianshan in Shei-Pa National Park.
 With the high altitude, a sea of clouds usually hugs the mountain, creating a heavenly scene.